TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 - smtarter than myself of what appears to be the correct way
 - to do it, and will be posting the updated version here.
 - unfortunately, this it involves wiring a resistor for each
+- channel, adding a 10v power supply and using a dc buck converter
-- channel, but in the end its a small price to pay (literally).
+- but in the end its a small price to pay for having something
+- that works properly and can handle so many channels.
 ```

 # The information below is outdated I have a chance to update the guide: